mauricioaniche/ck/README.md

 - *WMC (Weight Method Class)* or *McCabe's complexity*.
 It counts the number of branch instructions in a class.

+- *LOC (Lines of code)*: It counts the lines of count, ignoring empty lines.

 - *LCOM (Lack of Cohesion of Methods)*: Calculates LCOM metric.
 This is the very first version of metric, which is not reliable.
 LCOM-HS can be better (hopefully, you will send us a pull request).